gluonhq/maps/samples/mobile/README.md

 ## Instructions

-To execute any of the samples, do as follows:
+To execute this sample, do as follows:

 * Android
 > Connect your Android device and run `./gradlew androidInstall`